 Imagine driving down the road on a vehicle with egg shaped tires.
 It would be pretty hard to control the vehicle or to drive safely.
 That's the kind of wobbly, out-of-control situation you might find yourself in if you try to tow a trailer with improper tongue weight.

-If you don’t have enough weight on the trailer tongue, less than 10 percent of the total loaded trailer weight, the trailer can end up swaying from side to side, making it difficult to control.
-If you have too much weight on the trailer tongue, more than 15 percent of the total loaded trailer weight, it can overload the rear tires and push the rear of the vehicle around.
-You might not be able to go around corners and curves properly, and your vehicle might not stop fast enough when you press the brake pedal.
+The tongue weight is the static force the trailer tongue exerts on the hitch ball.
+Proper trailer tongue weight can make the difference between a safe trailer towing experience and a dangerous journey.
+If you don’t have enough weight on the trailer tongue, the trailer may be prone to swaying from side to side, making it difficult to control.
+Conversely, if you have too much weight exerted on the hitch ball, the force could overload the rear tires of the tow vehicle and push the rear end of the vehicle around.
+This could also negatively affect handling – you might not be able to go around corners and curves properly, and your vehicle may not stop quickly enough when you press the brake pedal.